Last Updated on December 17, 2020

-Beside above research proposal template, you can also see this below Research proposal written by one of the PHD applicant for scholarship:
+Besides the above research proposal template in word file, you can also see this below Research proposal written by one of the Ph.D. applicants for the scholarship:

 (Elaborate current research situation, feasibility and workable gap available for your work here:)